 About US

 We're a group of Shoreline residents who believe that our city can be welcoming, accessible, connected, safe, green, and joyful.
 We believe civic life is for everyone, and that getting involved in your community shouldn't require any special skills.
-We believe in fighting hard for the liveable city we want to see, and in having fun and making friends along the way!
+We believe in working hard for the liveable city we want to see, and in having fun and making friends along the way!

 How we work